r0sace/OJC-Calculator/README.md

  # What It Does
- The OJC Calculator allows users to input the needs of each prep item.
-It then calculates the total amount of onions, jalapenos, and cilantro required for each ingredient.
+ The OJC Calculator calculates how many onions, jalapenos, and cilantro are required for the needs of each prep item as entered by the user.
+The OJC Calculator returns the total amount of OJC per item as well as the grand total.

  # How I Built It
- * Python
+ * Python 3
- * PyQT
+ * PyQT5
  * PyInstaller
  * GitHub for version control